What's Going on With Meta Stock?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Meta Platforms wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Now, it’s worth noting Stock Advisor’s total average return is 1,036% — a market-crushing outperformance compared to 191% for the S&P 500.
-Don’t miss out on the latest top 10 list, available when you join Stock Advisor.
+Now, it’s worth noting Stock Advisor’s total average return is 968% — a market-crushing outperformance compared to 202% for the S&P 500.
+Don't miss the latest top 10 list, available with Stock Advisor, and join an investing community built by individual investors for individual investors.

-Parkev Tatevosian, CFA has no position in any of the stocks mentioned.
+Parkev Tatevosian, CFA has positions in Meta Platforms.
 The Motley Fool has positions in and recommends Meta Platforms.
 The Motley Fool has a disclosure policy.
 Parkev Tatevosian is an affiliate of The Motley Fool and may be compensated for promoting its services.
 If you choose to subscribe through his link, he will earn some extra money that supports his channel.
 His opinions remain his own and are unaffected by The Motley Fool.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.